reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-sharePoint-sharing-permissions-copilot.md

 ---
-title: "Empowering Secure Collaboration: Configuring SharePoint Sharing Tenant and Site Settings with PowerShell"
+title: "Empowering Secure Collaboration: Configuring SharePoint Sharing Tenant and Site Settings with PowerShell to prevent oversharing"
 date: 2024-04-16T06:51:10Z
 tags: ["SharePoint","Sharing","Tenant","Sites","PowerShell","Copilot"]
 featured_image: '/posts/images/powershell-sharePoint-sharing-permissions-copilot/TenantSharingOptions_filefolderdomain.png'
 draft: false
 ---

-# Empowering Secure Collaboration: Configuring SharePoint Sharing Tenant and Site Settings with PowerShell
+# Empowering Secure Collaboration: Configuring SharePoint Sharing Tenant and Site Settings with PowerShell to prevent oversharing

-Sharing stands as a cornerstone of collaboration within SharePoint, yet its management demands meticulous attention to uphold data security and avert inadvertent exposure, particularly concerning Copilot for M365, which can magnify vulnerabilities in data security.
+Sharing lies at the heart of collaboration within SharePoint, facilitating seamless communication and teamwork.
+However, effective management of sharing settings is crucial to maintain data security and prevent unintended exposure.
+This is particularly important in light of tools like Copilot for M365, which help identify and mitigate instances of oversharing that can compromise data security.
 Let's explore how PowerShell can empower you to configure some sharing settings effectively at both the tenant and site levels.

+In this article, we'll delve into how PowerShell can empower SharePoint administrators to configure sharing settings proactively at both the tenant and site levels.
+By leveraging PowerShell scripts, you can streamline the process of enforcing security measures to safeguard sensitive information and mitigate the risk of oversharing.

+Let's explore the key strategies and PowerShell commands you can implement to reinforce the security of your SharePoint environment, ensuring that collaboration remains productive while minimizing the potential for data breaches.

 ## Tenant Level Sharing Settings